BlueBrain/BluePyEModel/examples/emodel_pipeline_local_python/README.rst

 and remove the name_Rin_protocol and name_rmp_protocol entries.

-To ease the execution of the pipeline, we provide a Python script, pipeline.py, designed to initialise and orchestrate the various stages of the pipeline.
-This pipeline operates as a Python object, specifically an instance of the EModel_pipeline class, which you can find more about here: `EModel_pipeline <../../bluepyemodel/emodel_pipeline/emodel_pipeline.py>`_.

 Then, to create the extraction configuration file and run the extraction process execute the following command:

 .. code-block:: shell